Sundance Film Festival names Tabitha Jackson new director

 Putnam oversaw the search process, along with a selection committee that included Jason Blum, founder of Blumhouse Productions and a member of the Sundance board.
 She said the festival received 700 applications and considered many outside candidates before choosing Jackson for her close connection to independent artists.

-“From my perspective, putting Tabitha and Kim at the helm is the future,” said Putnam.
+“From my perspective, putting Tabitha and Kim at the helm is the future,” Putnam said.
 “And I’m really excited for where they go.”

 The completed leadership team, along with Cooper who transitions into an emeritus director role, will be tasked with steering Sundance into one of the festival’s most challenging new chapters.
 Redford, the face and founder of Sundance, is stepping back.
 Now 83, Redford is mostly retired.
 This year, Redford did away with his usual opening-day press conference.